thetkhinelin25/Data-Science-Capstone-Project/README.md

 # Data-Science-Capstone-Project

+Project Title: Building Model to predict Falcon9's Landing Outcome and Visualizing Launch Sites and their launching success rate

 For Capstone Project

 This Project is about predicting the Landing Outcome (will the rocket land successfully or not) by using published Falcon9 data from SpaceX and creating Maps and Dashboards to visualize the Launch Sites and their launching success rate.